tomisheep/freeCodeCamp-responsive-web-design-projects/README.md

 <h1>freeCodeCamp Responsive Web Design Certification</h1>

-This repository contains all the projects I have completed as part of the certification program.
+This repository contains all the projects I have completed as part of the freeCodeCamp's Responsive Web Design program.
 Each project is organized into its own folder, and each folder contains a README file that describes how the project works and what I learned during its development.

 <h2>About the Course</h2>